-The Organization follows the deferral method of accounting for contributions.
+The Organization follows the deferral method of accounting for contributions, consisting of grants and donations.
 Externally restricted contributions are recognized as revenue in the year in which the related expenses are recognized.
 Unrestricted contributions are recognized as revenue when received or receivable if the amount to be received can be reasonably estimated and collection is reasonably assured.